awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/getting-started.md

    + Predictions for [test images](improve.md#test-results) \(classification, segmentation masks, and anomaly labels\)
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/images/getting-started/get-started-model-test-image-results.png)

+   As model training is non\-deterministic, your evaluation results might differ from the results on shown on this page\.
 For more information, see [Improving your Amazon Lookout for Vision model](improve.md)\.

 ## Step 3: Start the model<a name="getting-started-analyze-image-start-model"></a>